Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Conclusions

 \section{Conclusions}

 We propose a tail-robust estimation method for factor-adjusted VAR modelling of high-dimensional time series, which simultaneously accounts for pervasive correlations in the data as well as idiosyncratic interconnectivity between the variables.
-We utilise data truncation for achieving tail-robustness, and show its efficacy theoretically with the rates of estimation explicitly dependent on the moment condition.
-In the special case of no factors present, our estimator of the VAR coefficients is shown to perform favourably compared to the state-of-the art.
-Simulation studies and a forecasting exercise on the real data confirm that the good performance of the proposed estimators.
-All of the R scripts used to generate the numerical results are provided in the following GitHub repository: \href{https://github.com/DylanDijk/truncFVAR}{\texttt{https://github.com/DylanDijk/truncFVAR}}.
+We utilise data truncation for achieving tail-robustness, and show its efficacy theoretically with the rates of estimation explicitly dependent on the moment condition. \cred{ Under the factor-adjusted VAR model, the quantities of interest including the VAR parameters, are characterised by the second moments of the data, whose tail-robust estimation forms the backbone of our proposed method including forecasting.
+It is envisioned that beyond this linear modelling framework, understanding the informative role played by extreme observations e.g.\ in predicting extreme events, would be highly relevant and interesting, which we leave for future research.}